Air Methods Visa Sponsorship Jobs USA

 Essential Functions and Responsibilities include the following:

-- Participates regularly in Air Methods meetings, activities, projects, committees and community outreach.
+- Participates regularly in Air Methods CBS meetings, activities, projects, and committees (to include research and publishing opportunities).

 Additional Job Requirements